Franchising Your Business: Begin with the End in Mind

 As a start-up and emerging franchisor its critical to outmaneuver the competition.
 Your competition includes direct industry competitors and brands in other industries that share a similar investment range and that, franchise buyers, may consider as an alternative to buying your franchise.
 One of the most important ways to differentiate your brand, is through a competitively positioned Franchise Disclosure Document (FDD).
 The structure of your FDD, your Item 19 financial performance representations, and the KPI’s, fees, and development strategy built into your FDD must be designed to provide you with a competitive advantage.
 If it doesn’t, you’re missing out on a critical opportunity.

-Below, we discuss some of the best methods for competitively positioning your FDD and outmaneuvering the competition.
+Below, we discuss some of the best methods for competitively positioning your FDD.

 As a franchisor, having the right mindset about your FDD is everything.
 Although new franchisors often make the mistake of dismissing it as a check-the-box document during the initial franchising process, the FDD is an important legal document that can hold the key to successfully selling – and scaling – your franchise in the future.